ymekesser/leveraging-git-presentation/presentation.md

   * Not talking about feature branches.
 Everybody has his own branch by design, branched from the origin one.
   * Branching is more inherent when being distributed

+* Performance:
+  * SC should help you, not slow you down.
+So it _has_ to be fast.

+---

+# Distributed Source Control

+* Trust
+  * You can trust your data
+    * Without trusting everybody else
+    * Without trusting your hosting

+* Release Engineering
+  * Managing versions was never easier

+* Security
+  * No single point of failure
+  * Natural data replication
+  * Everything is checksummed
+  * Keep your master copy behind 3 firewalls

+???

+* Trust:
+  * You are the master of your repository
+  * People can have read access and do their work incl. branching and commit - but they can't read
+  * Which hoster would you trust the _master copy_ of your source code with?

+* Security
+  * SHA-1 is not as secure anymore
+  * The hash is mostly a consistency feature, but has security benefits

 ---

 # Key points